tonyleidong/OptimalFlow/README.md

 <img src="https://github.com/tonyleidong/OptimalFlow/blob/master/docs/OptimalFlow_Logo.png" width="150">

-**OptimalFlow** is an Omni-ensemble Automated Machine Learning Python toolkit, which is based on *Pipeline Cluster Traversal Experiment* approach, to help data scientists building optimal models in easy way, and automate Supervised Learning workflow with simple codes.
+**OptimalFlow** is an Omni-ensemble Automated Machine Learning Python toolkit, which is based on *Pipeline Cluster Traversal Experiment* approach, to help data scientists build optimal models in easy way, and automate Supervised Learning workflow with simple codes.

 After version 0.1.10, it added a "no-code" Web App as an application demo built on **OptimalFlow**.
 Users could build Automated Machine Learning workflow all by clicks, without any coding at all!
 (Read more details https://optimal-flow.readthedocs.io/en/latest/webapp.html)